Babbel In Action

 Why Babbel?

-“In generell, our volunteers love to use Babbel, also outside of their work,” Buchmüller says.
+“In general, our volunteers love to use Babbel, also outside their work,” Buchmüller says.
 Thanks to the course structure, all volunteers can learn flexibly.
 They begin their courses wherever their previous knowledge leaves off and are not bound to specific meeting times.
 Babbel’s elementary courses give beginners a great start on a basic understanding of the local language, while specialized business courses — on teamwork, or negotiation, for example — help advanced speakers hone their skills for the daily work routine.
 One volunteer says: “I still need a professional French translator at business meetings with our French-speaking partners, but I can already engage in small talk, and I understand most conversations through context.
 This gives me a different level of access to the partners — even those who have known me for a long time have noticed my (hopefully successful) efforts.”